AZIZYouness/Facebook-Friend-Recommendation-Kaggle-competition/README.md

 ### Data Overview:
 Taken data from facebook's recruting challenge on kaggle
 > https://www.kaggle.com/c/FacebookRecruiting
-- Data contains two columns: source and destination edge in the directed graph
+- Data contains two columns: source and destination edge in the directed graph.
 - We have 1.86 M nodes and 9.43M edges